Rationale and Objectives of Revive Consortium

 « Programme Investissements d’avenir » (PIA)

-The consortium Revive is a selected project of the ANR “Laboratoire d’Excellence” programme (2011 – 2019) with research activity on stem cells in regenerative biology and medicine.
+The consortium Revive is a selected project of the ANR “Laboratoire d’Excellence” programme with research activities on stem cells in regenerative biology and medicine.
+The Labex Revive programme and funding has been extended until 2024.
+Programme I from 2011-2022 and programme II from 2020-2024